Photography in Australia: 19th century photography

 Commercial photography began on 12 December 1842 when photographic portraits, at a cost of one guinea each, were made, using the daguerreotype process, on the roof of The Royal Hotel, Sydney.
 The photographer concerned was George Baron Goodman (1815-1891) the first professional photographer in Australia.
 Goodman, who had arrived in 1842, took several thousand daguerreotypes in over four and a half years in the colonies.
 He sold his photographic business to his brother-in-law, Isaac Polack, in 1847, and left Australia in 1850.

 The earliest known surviving photograph taken in Australia is believed to be a daguerreotype portrait of Dr William Bland by Goodman.
 This portrait is likely to be the one mentioned in The Sydney Morning Herald of 14 January 1845.

-Important early professional photographers include William Glover Webb Freeman (1809–1855), Thomas Foster Chuck (1826–1898), Walter Woodbury (1834-1885), Nicholas Caire (1837–1918) and John Lindt (1845–1926).
+Important early professional photographers include Edwin Dalton, William Glover Webb Freeman (1809–1855), Thomas Foster Chuck (1826–1898), Walter Woodbury (1834-1885), Nicholas Caire (1837–1918) and John Lindt (1845–1926).

 Thorton Richards Camera House in Ballarat, which opened in 1872, claims to be the oldest camera store in Australia.

 RMIT University in Melbourne first taught photography in 1887 as an inaugural discipline, and has done so continuously, making it the oldest ongoing photography course in the world.